MultiQC/MultiQC/docs/usage.md

 ## Renaming reports
 The report is called `multiqc_report.html` by default.
 Tab-delimited data files are created in `multiqc_data/`, containing additional information.
-You can prefix a custom name to these using the `-p`/`--prefix` parameter, or instruct MultiQC to create them in a subdirectory using the `-o`/`-outdir` parameter.
+You can use a custom name for the report with the `-n`/`--name` parameter, or instruct MultiQC to create them in a subdirectory using the `-o`/`-outdir` parameter.

 Note that different MultiQC templates may have different defaults.